8-9 February 2018, Bangalore

 - Srikanth Lakshmanan: runs Cashlessconsumr, a consumer advocate forum focusing on the new age consumer focus in digital payments.

-Last date for submitting proposal is 10 December 2017.
+First round of proposal submissions are closed.
+Write to firstname.lastname@example.org if you want to submit a proposal.
 Proposals will be reviewed as we receive them.
 Do not forget to upload slides and preview video when submitting your talks.

 For questions on speaking proposals write to email@example.com.
 For information about tickets and sponsorships, write to firstname.lastname@example.org or call +91-7676332020.